awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ssm-patchbaseline-patchfilter.md

 <a name="aws-properties-ssm-patchbaseline-patchfilter-description"></a>The `PatchFilter` property type defines a patch filter for an AWS Systems Manager patch baseline\.

-<a name="aws-properties-ssm-patchbaseline-patchfilter-inheritance"></a> The `PatchFilters` property of the [Systems Manager PatchBaseline PatchFilterGroup](aws-properties-ssm-patchbaseline-patchfiltergroup.md) property type contains a list of `PatchFilter` property types\.
+<a name="aws-properties-ssm-patchbaseline-patchfilter-inheritance"></a> The `PatchFilters` property of the [PatchFilterGroup](aws-properties-ssm-patchbaseline-patchfiltergroup.md) property type contains a list of `PatchFilter` property types\.

 ## Syntax<a name="aws-properties-ssm-patchbaseline-patchfilter-syntax"></a>